Symbolism, Imagery, Allegory

 As a symbol, the will is almost too obvious; it stands for a $200 million fortune that all the heirs desperately want to inherit.

 It's also an elaborate list of rules for a very private, possible very lucrative game.
 It dictates who the heirs hang out with and gives them motivation, it speaks to them, and it even bosses them around.
-It fixes their old problems and creates new ones (distrust for everybody! woohoo!).
+It fixes their old problems (cash for everybody! woohoo!) and creates new ones (distrust for everybody! woohoo!).